 After a long day of hiking in your boots these are the shoes you'll change into at camp.
-They need to be
+They need to be closed toed and have a heel strap.
+We recommend that

 Tight fitting wool or synthetic insulating base layer bottoms/tights.
 This layer sits next to your skin and keeps your warm in cold mountain conditions.
 It should be able